Emphyrio: Plot summary

 Ghyl Tarvoke grows up on the planet Halma with his father Amiante.
 Their people are ruled by two hundred lords whose forefathers arrived 1500 years earlier and rebuilt a world devastated by many wars.
 In return, they were granted a 1% tax.
 Later, all mass manufacturing was outlawed and the people became artisans, selling their handmade work to a single company controlled by the lords.
 Amiante is a master woodcarver, and his son follows in his trade.

 When he is eight, Ghyl attends a puppet show; part of the entertainment is the traditional drama of Emphyrio, a legendary hero.
 The proprietor points out a young girl in the audience and informs the boy that she is the daughter of a lord.
 Some time later, he and a friend sneak aboard a space yacht out of curiosity and are caught by the same girl.
 She has them beaten and thrown out.

 As time passes, Ghyl comes to realize that his father is dissatisfied with the constraints of their society.
 Twice, Amiante is caught by the authorities illegally duplicating ancient documents; the second time, he is taken away for four days.
-Soon after his release, he died.
+His personality is greatly changed, and soon after his release, he dies.

 A few years later, Ghyl goes to a ball and encounters the girl, now an appealingly attractive woman, for the third time and finally learns her name, Shanne.
 That night, they become lovers.
 But she tells him that she is leaving soon to travel to the stars.

-An acquaintance persuades Ghyl and three other friends to hijack a space yacht and hold the passengers for ransom.
+An acquaintance, the dynamic but unscrupulous Nion, persuades Ghyl and three others to hijack a space yacht and hold the passengers for ransom.
 The scheme is only made possible because Ghyl knows the departure date and the particular ship (the same one he sneaked aboard years before) that Shanne is leaving on.
 However, no ransom is forthcoming.
-When Ghyl wants to release their captives, there is violent opposition from his fellow kidnappers, resulting in several deaths.
-In the end, they reach an uneasy compromise: Ghyl is left on a planet with the lords, while the rest take the ship.
+When Ghyl wants to release their captives, there is violent opposition from Nion and Ghyl's childhood friend Floriel, resulting in several deaths.
+In the end, they reach an uneasy compromise: Ghyl is left on a planet with the lords, while Nion and Floriel take the ship.